ZacDair/Emo_Phys_Eval/README.md

 # :warning: POST AICS 2022 -  Update In Progress :warning:
-Codebase will be updated shortly
+The codebase will be updated shortly following the AICS 2022 conference, to align with the code used in the publication.

 # Variance and Performance of ECG and PPG Signals in Classifying Affective State